This post may contain affiliate links. As an Amazon Associate, we may earn a commission on qualifying sales at no extra cost to you.

 After you purchase your RV, one of the first things you can do to increase your RVs security is to change, or upgrade, the door locks.
 It may be unlikely for you to run into crooks at your favorite campground.
 However, don’t be naïve enough to think you will never encounter one.
 The last thing you want to happen on your epic camping trip is to come back to your RV and find that all your gear has vanished.

-How Do You Upgrade Your Camper Door Lock?
+How To Upgrade Your Camper Door Lock?

 Upgrading your RV door locks is a simple task that can be handled by any DIYer.
 All you need is a few basic tools and a little bit of time.
 In fact, most RV door locks can be changed in about 10 minutes with a basic screwdriver.
 Remove the strike plate and the screws on the inside holding the door handle in place.